Skip to content

 Tiered Rate Limits

 Define multiple throttle rules with different limits for different use cases.
-All rules are evaluated independently -- a request must satisfy all of them.
+All rules are evaluated independently; a request must satisfy all of them.

 php